mormond/WhatTheHack/046-StaticWebApps/README.md

 # Static Web Apps
 ## Introduction
 Web apps have evolved from the days of server-generated HTML to a new world of single page applications (SPAs) backed by APIs.
-Azure Static web apps offer a convenient way to create SPAs combined with a great developer experience.
-In this hack we'll explore the core capabilities of static web apps.
+Azure Static Web Apps offer a convenient way to create SPAs combined with a great developer experience.
+In this hack we'll explore the core capabilities of Azure Static Web Apps.

 ## Learning Objectives
 In this hack you will be learning about key features of Azure Static Web Apps, designed to accelerate your app development with a global platform for hosting static content and APIs that supports native integration with CI/CD workflows to build and deploy.